Honeymoon (Lana Del Rey album): Critical reception

 The Daily Telegraph awarded the album four out of five stars, and called it "an ambient album for broken-hearted hipsters" and praised the melodies and arrangements on the album.
 USA Today believed the album "shows that Del Rey's sound has evolved and matured in captivating ways", while giving a three-out-of-four-stars review for the album.
 In a four-star review, The Metropolist thought "Del Rey has found a balance in sounds" and praised how the album's production "beautifully harmonises lush strings, muddy baselines and haunting melodies, all blending to create a fluent and ethereal body of work".
 The London Evening Standard also praised the album's production, remarking how it "swells in time to the oceans of longing in Del Rey's voice".
+Robert Christgau complimented her "third album" as a "subtle" evolution from her previous releases, showcasing "the torchy femme fatale who always lurked underneath".

 Mojo named the record album of the week, and reviewer Tom Doyle deemed it "an assured refinement of [Del Rey's] style" and her "best [album] yet," though noting: "From here, Del Rey will surely be forced to redraw the blueprint."
 Sam Mac of Slant Magazine gave the album a middling review, noting: "It's the first album Del Rey has failed to find some kind of dynamic shape for," and ultimately deemed it a "wildly uneven sprawl."